cherrero42/BootCamp-Cybersecurity/recovery/README.md

 • Events logs

-If the user doesnt give your program a time range it should fall back to a default value, for ex: last 24h, last week, last month...
+If the user does not give the program a time range, it reverts to a default value, in this case, last 4 hours

 May 2023